UPDATED AUGUST 2025

 2-years old | Topeka, Kansas

-Piper Dunbar, 2-years old, was found dead in her front yard by a search-and-rescue team.
-Topeka police Lt.
-Bryan Wheeles attributed her death to a dog attack.
+Piper Dunbar, 2-years old, was killed by a pit bull belonging to a family friend.
+Around 8:00 pm, Topeka police officers responded to a 911 call in the 800 block of Southeast Carnahan Avenue after a report of a missing child.
+A search-and rescue team began going door-to-door in the neighborhood searching for her.
+Piper was found dead in the northeast corner of her front yard under a tarp.
+Topeka police Lieutenant Bryan Wheeles attributed her death to a dog attack.
 Authorities seized two dogs that were in a fenced-in area at the home.
 Police identified both dogs as pit bulls.
-The animals belonged to Margaret Jaramillo (Johnson), a family friend who was temporarily staying at the home.
-Piper was first reported missing Saturday at about 8 pm.
-Her father, Donnie Dunbar, said she slipped away when he fell asleep.
-Topeka Police responded to 814 SE Carnahan Avenue and began going door-to-door in the neighborhood.
-Officers found Piper in the northeast corner of her front yard.
-Dunbar said that when police located his daughter they tackled him.
-Both Dunbar and Jaramillo were taken by police to the Law Enforcement Center for questioning.
-Information from the interrogations was submitted to Shawnee County District Attorney Chad Taylor's office for review.
-Authorities euthanized both pit bulls. [source citations]
+The dogs belonged to Margaret Jaramillo (Johnson), a family friend who was temporarily staying at the home.
+The child's father, Donnie Dunbar, said his daughter slipped away when he fell asleep.
+The two pit bulls had been in the backyard, but made their way into the front yard to attack the child.
+Dunbar said that when police located his daughter they "tackled" him.
+Both Dunbar and Jaramillo were taken by police to the law enforcement center for questioning.
+Both dogs were euthanized. [source citations]

 Date of death: September 24, 2016 Chained: No